The 12 Hallmarks of Aging in Dogs, Explained

 “Trends between visits matter more than one surprising lab value.”

-Create a weekly “good day” snapshot: one short walk route, one mealtime behavior, and one play behavior to compare over time.
-If a dog stops greeting at the door, avoids stairs, or isolates, those are meaningful shift indicators even if bloodwork is stable.
-Share these patterns at rechecks so the plan supports both numbers and daily comfort.
+Build a weekly “good day” snapshot: one short walk route, one mealtime behavior, one play behavior, scored 1–10.
+If your dog stops greeting at the door, avoids stairs, or isolates, those are meaningful changes even when bloodwork is stable.
+Share the scores at rechecks so the plan supports both the numbers and daily comfort.

 When to Escalate Care and Common Mistakes to Avoid